Thomas J. DiLorenzo's "The Real Lincoln" — a rebuttal

 Page 2: (First edition) "The [Civil War] created the highly centralized state that Americans labor under today."
 (The second edition uses the same language.)
 Those of us familiar with the New Deal and the Great Society might take issue with this unsupported assertion, inasmuch as those periods of history saw much more (and more permanent) growth of the Federal government than did the Civil War era.
 Ditto for the Progressive Era.

 Page 3: (First edition) "Lincoln thought of himself as the heir to the Hamiltonian political tradition" (The second edition uses the same language.)
 This is another unsupported assertion (no footnote is given), and I conducted a brief experiment to see if Lincoln's own words would back it up.
 I went to the Lincoln Papers online site and did a simple search on the word "Hamilton."
 If DiLorenzo's assertion were valid, it seems clear to me that I ought to get a lot of hits; I got a grand total of 26 hits, the first three of which were not to Alexander Hamilton!
 In fact, looking through the citations, only five of them referred to Alexander Hamilton; the rest were to locations named Hamilton or to Union officers named Hamilton.
 It seems to me that this is a sparse degree of citation for someone who thought of himself as Hamilton's "heir."
-It is true that there is an element of political lineage from Hamilton the Federalist through Clay the Whig to Lincoln the Whig and Republican, and there is no doubt that Lincoln thought highly of Clay --- Lincoln probably did see himself somewhat as Clay's heir --- but if Lincoln saw himself as Hamilton's political heir I think he would invoke Hamilton's name more often.
+It is true that there is an element of political lineage from Hamilton the Federalist through Clay the Whig to Lincoln the Whig and Republican, and there is no doubt that Lincoln thought highly of Clay—Lincoln probably did see himself somewhat as Clay's heir—but if Lincoln saw himself as Hamilton's political heir I think he would invoke Hamilton's name more often.

 Page 4:

 (First edition) "It is very likely that most Americans, if they had been given the opportunity, would have gladly supported compensated emancipation as a means of ending slavery " (The second edition uses the same language.)
 While this might well be true (although I personally doubt it), DiLorenzo provides no evidence that any of the slaveholding states would have accepted an offer of compensated emancipation.
 In 1862, Lincoln proposed compensated emancipation to the Congressional delegations from the (loyal) Border States; they rejected it.
-Why does DiLorenzo assume that the Deep South states would have accepted a similar offer?
-The extensive writings from leading Southerners in defense of slavery (see this website for a sampling) argues that they would not have voluntarily given it up.
+Why does DiLorenzo assume that the Deep South states would have accepted a similar offer in 1861?
+The extensive writings from leading Southerners in defense of slavery (see this website for a sampling) argue that they would not have voluntarily given it up.

 "African Slavery has not only become one of the fixed domestic institutions of the Southern States, but forms an important element of their political power, and constitutes the most valuable species of their property-- worth, according to recent estimates, not less than four thousand millions of dollars; forming, in fact, the basis upon which rests the prosperity and wealth of most of these States, and supplying the commerce of the world with its richest freights, and furnishing the manufactories of two continents with the raw material, and their operatives with bread."